Frequency-Aware Model Parameter Explorer: A new attribution method for improving explainability: Experiments and Results

 \textbf{Baselines.} As baselines, we compare our method with two state-of-the-art attribution methods, AGI \citep{pan2021explaining} and AttEXplore \citep{zhu2024attexplore}, alongside three classical techniques: IG \citep{sundararajan2017axiomatic}, DeepLIFT \citep{Shrikumar_deeplift}, and GIG \citep{kapishnikov2021guided}.

-\textbf{Evaluated Metrics.} To measure performance, we adopt the Insertion and Deletion Scores \citep{petsiuk2018rise}.
-The insertion score measures the recovery of model predictions when key features are reintroduced, with higher values often associated with greater interpretability.
-The Deletion Score reflects the model’s sensitivity to the removal of important features, where lower values can be indicative of stronger attribution performance.
-For attribution algorithms, the Insertion Score is generally considered more reliable than the Deletion Score, as the latter can yield misleading signals due to the adversarial sensitivity of neural networks \citep{petsiuk2018rise,zhu2024attexplore}.
-Consequently, the Insertion Score is regarded as the primary evaluation metric, while the Deletion Score is better suited as a complementary measure for multi-faceted analysis.
+\textbf{Metrics.} To measure performance, we adopt the Insertion and Deletion Scores \citep{petsiuk2018rise}.
+The Insertion Score measures the recovery of model predictions when key features are reintroduced, with higher values often associated with greater interpretability.
+The Deletion Score reflects the model's sensitivity to the removal of important features, where lower values can be indicative of stronger attribution performance.
+Following established practice in the attribution literature \citep{petsiuk2018rise,zhu2024attexplore}, we treat Insertion Score as the primary evaluation metric, since the Deletion Score can yield misleading signals due to the adversarial sensitivity of neural networks --- specifically, removing pixels can produce out-of-distribution inputs whose model responses do not faithfully reflect feature importance.
+The Deletion Score is therefore reported as a complementary, secondary indicator.

 \textbf{Parameters.} The framework is implemented in Python 3.11 with TensorFlow 2.18, utilizing an Intel Core i9 CPU, and all experiments are executed on an NVIDIA GeForce RTX 4090 GPU (24 GB).
 For a fair comparison with AttEXplore, both methods are evaluated under identical settings: learning rate of 0.05, number of approximate features $N = 20$, Gaussian noise standard deviation $\sigma = 16$, perturbation rate $\epsilon = 48/255$, and a total of 10 attack iterations.
-In addition, we use a gaussian mask and calculate the cutoff point for every image based on the energy function by setting \(\tau = 0.9\) to represent 90\% of the total energy.
+In addition, we use a Gaussian mask and calculate the cutoff point for every image based on the energy function by setting $\tau = 0.9$ to represent 90\% of the total energy.
+We report two FAMPE configurations: a fixed-$\alpha=0.1$ setting as the primary comparison, and a per-sample best-$\alpha$ oracle upper bound.
+For the oracle, the maximum Insertion and minimum Deletion scores are extracted per sample and averaged.